 Supplemental Medicare Plans in Minnesota

 While many residents automatically receive Original Medicare, this federal program might not cover all necessary medical expenses.
-However, many supplemental Minnesota Medicare plans are available, including Medigap, Part C, and D.
+However, many supplemental Minnesota Medicare plans are available, including Medicare Supplement, Part C, and D.

-Medigap plans are supplemental Medicare plans that work alongside Original Medicare to cover additional healthcare costs.
+Medicare Supplement plans work alongside Original Medicare to cover additional healthcare costs.
 Conversely, Medicare Part C, or Medicare Advantage plans, allow you to receive your Part A and B benefits from a private insurance provider and several additional benefits.

-For example, if you don’t require a lot of medical assistance, it might be better to choose a plan with a lower premium and a higher deductible.
-Although you’ll pay more when receiving medical care, you’ll also be paying a lower premium every month.
+For example, choosing a plan with a lower premium and a higher deductible might be better if you don’t require much medical assistance.
+Although you’ll pay more when receiving medical care, you’ll also be paying a lower monthly premium.

 You can also select Part D plans to help cover your prescriptions.
 Unfortunately, only some Medicare Advantage plans cover prescriptions, and no Medigap plans cover medications.
 As a result, many Minnesota residents seek additional resources to find the right plan for you and your needs.